 The views from the top were spectacular.
 I’ve never seen so many bright red trees.
 Reaching our destination, I understood why people were willing to queue for that long!

-Other than as a great location for hiking and skiing, Mount Adatara is also known for the quote which is carved into a stone post on top of the mountain.
-It reads: この上の空がほんとの空です。 Or in English: The sky that you see from here is the real sky.
+Mt Adatara is known for a quote which is carved into a stone post on top of the mountain.
+It reads: この上の空がほんとの空です。 In English, this translates as: The sky that you see from here is the real sky.

-After feeling satisfied with the amount of photographs we had taken, we took the rope-way back down to the bottom and I treated myself to a well-deserved matcha-flavoured ice cream.
+After feeling satisfied with the photographs I had taken, I took the rope-way back down to the bottom and treated myself to yet another well-deserved ice cream.

 Bandai-Azuma Skyline is a 28.7km long road which is approximately a 30 minute drive away from Fukushima Station.
 The best way to experience this scenic route is to rent a car or motorbike (or bike if you are feeling very, very strong).